 Health systems across the EU can provide an open space for research and innovation if the potential for clinic-industry collaboration is better understood and realised.

 Open call for SMEs based in a EU member state or H2020 associated country.
-The focus is on cross sectoral solutions for ageing populations and rural areas that incorporate mHealth technologies
+The focus is on new cross sectoral solutions for personalized health for ageing populations and rural areas that incorporate mHealth technologies

 15 October 2017

 How HealthEquity 2020 project helped regions to prioritise local needs, prepare action plans and secure funds.

 Effective longer-term strategic planning as part of a regional development process is about aligning local needs with clear growth goals through a continuous process that is: intelligent, innovative, integrated and implementable.

 The Health Equity 2020 project assists regions in Europe to draw up evidence-based action plans to address socioeconomic health inequalities with a comprehensive Toolkit developed by the Erasmus University Medical Centre.

 Possibilities for funding health equity under the European Structural and Investment Funds